 I was in my second year of college, the summer was coming and felt the need to go out there and do something different.
-So the idea of signing up for a Work and Travel USA program seemed just what I wanted.
+So the idea of signing up for a Work and Travel USA program in Williamsburg seemed just what I wanted.

 The whole experience was a life-changer, but this is not the subject of this story. 🙂

 However, I can say a whole new life starts in Virginia.
 Go back in time only 400 years, and you will meet the native Powhatan tribes and the first 100 english colonists sent by the London Company to build the New World!

 So, if you ever find yourself traveling on the eastern coast of USA, look out for Williamsburg, Virginia.
 So much to explore in one place!

 When we finally got to the place called Colonial Williamsburg one day, there was something very strange about it: imagine a whole different city with dozens of restored and re-created buildings, thousands of people dressed-up in costumes, working and talking like in the colonial times.

 It was the first outdoor living history museum I have seen.
 You can imagine we felt like traveling back in time, to the 18th century!

 Wait, there’s more!
 A little adrenaline rush might spice things up!